rainbowdashlabs/krile/README.md

 alias: ["my tag", "another tag"]
 # The categories of the tag.
 This populates the search for tags and is also used in the discovery feature.
 category: ["java", "tutorial", "tags"]
-# A image which should be displayed for the tag
+# An image which should be displayed for the tag
 image: https://krile.dev/my_image.png
 ---